flipt-io/flipt-client-sdks/flipt-client-java/README.md

 ### Streaming (Flipt Cloud Only)

-[Flipt Cloud](https://flipt.io/cloud) customers can use the `streaming` fetch method to stream flag state changes from the Flipt server to the SDK.
+[Flipt Cloud](https://flipt.io/cloud) users can use the `streaming` fetch method to stream flag state changes from the Flipt server to the SDK.

 When in streaming mode, the SDK will connect to the Flipt server and open a persistent connection that will remain open until the client is closed.
 The SDK will then receive flag state changes in real-time.